rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 Finally, I have an idea that a lot of people in the EA community began with an interest in global health and development and only later gained an interest for e.g. existential risks (as I discuss elsewhere.)
 On this view, it makes sense to avoid pitting cause areas against each other so early in people’s EA trajectory.
 We gave this a lot of thought prior to launching the IC and it also seemed to have been the best choice after the fact.
 If anyone wishes to discuss this topic further, feel free to reach out.

-**Ensuring a minimum impact.** Since a considerable amount of money will be donated, I reckon it is desirable to eliminate the risk that the funds are donated to a poor choice.
+<u>**Ensuring a minimum impact.**</u> Since a considerable amount of money will be donated, I reckon it is desirable to eliminate the risk that the funds are donated to a poor choice.
 This also helps with applying for funds: you can guarantee the donor that the impact of their decision will be equal to the value of donating to a highly effective organization _plus_ whatever the value of the IC is.

-**Focusing the impact challenge.** It is tempting to think that the fellows should generate the list of candidates from scratch.
+<u>**Focusing the impact challenge.**</u> It is tempting to think that the fellows should generate the list of candidates from scratch.
 However, this is an extremely difficult task and would likely be too much of a mouthful, unless the IC had been scaled up to span several weeks and to require a whole other level of commitment.
 Limiting the options allows for more in-depth research of each candidate and for higher quality discussions.

 **Voting**